 Finally, you can also think of warm-up reps as part of your prep routine.

 Instead of jumping right into the heaviest lifts you can do, complete one or two sets at a very low percentage of your max.
 This will help you warm up the exact muscle groups you’re targeting, as well as getting your form down while the weight is still low.

 There are also some supplements that will help you get your body, and mind, in the right state for your workout.

 Pre-workout supplements can give you an energy boost, as well as nutrients and minerals that will help fuel your body during your workout.

 Naked Energy is a powerful, clean pre-workout formula that provides the energy boost and mental clarity you need to get going.

 Additionally, Nakedade helps deliver electrolytes your body needs to maintain energy during your training session, and a creatine supplement provides valuable nutrients that help your muscles perform better and recover faster.

 The pre-workout warmup is not fun.
 No one gets excited to go to the gym and warm up.
 But it’s an essential part of your workout, which should not be ignored.

 Warming up helps you get injured less often, and prepares your body so it’s ready to push harder and perform better during your main workout.

-Before every training, whether you’re lifting, running outdoors or playing a sport, take 5-10 minutes to warm up, by doing some dynamic stretching, a little light cardio, and taking some natural supplements.
+Before every training, whether you’re lifting, running outdoors or playing a sport, take 5-10 minutes to warm up, by doing some dynamic stretching, a little light cardio, and taking some supplements.